 You can pay month-to-month

-Today, two-year contracts are a thing of the past.
-When you switch to a new carrier, you are paying month-to-month and are free to leave anytime.
-This means you can switch your plan each month—choosing the amount of data, minutes or text messages you want to use that month, and you aren’t “extending” your contract each time you do so.
-Also, because there’s no contract, if you find your carrier isn’t working out, it’s much easier to switch than ever before.
+Essentially, two-year contracts are a thing of the past.
+When you switch to a new carrier, you are paying month-to-month and are free to get a new phone, or even leave at any time.
+This means you can also switch your plan each month— choosing the amount of data, minutes or text messages you want to use that month, and you aren’t “extending” your contract each time you do so.

 You can buy a new phone … or not